Updated for 2022/2023

-Or, if you’d prefer to stay home and watch it on TV, the Rose Parade begins at 8am PT on Wednesday, January 1st, 2020, and will be broadcast on multiple TV channels here in Los Angeles, including KTLA, which will re-run the broadcast throughout the day.
+You can choose to see the parade in person in Pasadena, if you’d prefer to stay home and watch it on TV, the Tournament of Roses Parade begins at 8am PT on January 2nd, and will be broadcast on multiple TV channels here in Los Angeles, including KTLA, which will re-run the broadcast throughout the day.

 Is it really called the Rose Bowl Parade?

 If you want to get technical about it, the real name is The Rose Parade, and it’s hosted by the Pasadena Tournament of Roses, but in reality most people call it the Rose Bowl Parade, and it always precedes the NCAA College Football classic Rose Bowl Game, which takes place at the appropriately-named Rose Bowl Stadium.